Quantum Work Capacitances: ultimate limits for energy extraction on noisy quantum batteries: Conclusions

 \section{Conclusions}

 In this work we have analyzed the efficiency of work extraction for Quantum Batteries formed by a collection of identical and independent quantum cells (each one of them being described by a noisy quantum system).
-For this purpose, we have introduced a theoretical framework that allows us to understand the action of quantum effects in the energy storage scenario.
-Specifically we defined figures of merit (the work capacitances and the MAWERs) quantifying the maximum energy that can be stored by a quantum battery affected by a given noise model.
+For this purpose, we have introduced a theoretical framework that allows us to understand the action of quantum effects in the noisy energy storage scenario.
+Specifically, we have defined the work capacitance and maximal asymptotic work/energy ratio (MAWER) to characterize the scalable work output and efficiency of quantum batteries operating under noise.
+These figures of merit provide an operationally meaningful assessment of stability and robustness against noise during cyclic charging and discharging protocols.
+As opposed to prior approaches focused on charging power on short timescales, our formalism reveals the possible long-term benefits of quantum battery designs in the presence of noise.

 We have been able to identify some general properties of the optimal initial state both for the work capacitances and the MAWERs.
 We have applied our methods to two instances of relevant noise models (dephasing and depolarizing noise), in both of these situations we have been able to identify the optimal initial state.
-In this special setting we managed to show that in the limit of QBs composed by infinite q-cells the most prominent role is played by the power of global operations, while for a fixed number of q-cells input entanglement can be beneficial.
-Our work paves the way for further investigations along several directions.
+In this special setting we managed to show that in the limit of quantum batteries composed by infinite q-cells the most prominent role is played by the power of global operations, while for a fixed number of q-cells input entanglement can be beneficial, as in the case of the dephasing channel.